camsjams/js-machine-learning-presentation/README.md

 * [React] A JavaScript library for building user interfaces
 * [Spectacle] for the presentation
 * [ESLint] to maintain a consistent code style in JavaScript

+## See Also
+Check out [JavaScript 2020 Salary Tool] which is a theoretical salary calculator derived from The State Of JS 2019 downloadable data using Machine Learning and Tensorflow.js

 ## Install
 >       $ npm install